What have I done all my life…

 This is it in a nutshell.
 The detail is too long-winded but contact me if you really want to know.

 Mid-1970s – moved to England.
 Worked in the back-end analysis of market research surveys in the much-maligned Milton Keynes.
-Became the figurehead for a television advertising survey.
+Became the figurehead for a national television advertising survey.

 1990 – collapsed under the corporate strain succumbing to chronic fatigue, a five-year sentence.